-I am an Assistant Professor at the University of Toronto Institute of Communication, Culture, Information and Technology.
+I am an Associate Professor at the University of Toronto Institute of Communication, Culture, Information and Technology.
 I currently serve as Special Advisor for Equity, Diversity, and Inclusion, Office of the Vice-Principal, University of Toronto Mississauga.
 I hold Graduate Appointments at the Ontario Institute for Studies in Education (OISE) and at the Faculty of Information.

 I study power, privilege, and oppression in relation to media and technology.
 My qualitative research draws on postcolonial and feminist theory and methods.
 I focus on dynamics of power as they play out across difference like gender, race, and class.
 I work predominantly in the context of migration, with a focus on refugees in camps and in resettlement.
 I also study the role of digital media production in the lives of young people.

 I teach undergraduate classes in my home department, The Institute of Communication, Culture, Information & Technology.
 I also teach and supervise students at the graduate level in the Faculty of Information and Ontario Institute for Studies in Education.
 I am available for doctoral supervision.

 Additionally, I am interested to connect with and am available for consultancies focused on refugee education and technology, critical media education, and more broadly to support researchers building participatory and anti-oppressive research programs and seeking guidance in these domains.

 Dahya, N., Dedeoglu, E., Decarpentrie, L., & Arvisais, O. (January 25, 2021).
 In refugee camps, access to internet supports research during the coronavirus pandemic.
 The Conversation (Canada).

 Dahya, N. (November 15, 2017).
 A Socio-Technical Approach to Refugee Education.
 Promising Practices in Refugee Education.